elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 > When you run `iex -S mix`, it is equivalent to running `iex -S mix run`.
 So whenever you need to pass more options to Mix when starting IEx, it's a matter of typing `iex -S mix run` and then passing any options the `run` command accepts.
 You can find more information by running `mix help run` in your shell.

+*What about tests?*

+> One interesting detail to highlight is that the `mix test` command used to run your test suite will actually start your application before running any test, as mentioned in the [documentation](https://hexdocs.pm/mix/Mix.Tasks.Test.html).
+You can disable this behaviour if you'd like to by adding the `--no-start` flag to your command (`mix test --no-start`).

 ## The application callback

 Whenever we invoke `iex -S mix`, Mix automatically starts our application by calling `Application.start(:kv)`.
 But can we customize what happens when our application starts?
 As a matter of fact, we can!
 To do so, we define an application callback.